-Facing the prospect of hardcore studying and a drastic career change, you’re probably curious as to what the financial rewards will be.
+Facing the prospect of hardcore studying and a drastic career change, you’re probably curious as to what a coding career salary will be.
 While coding is as intellectually stimulating as music, learning foreign languages, or chess, most people aren’t willing to throw themselves into their learning unless it leads to better economic prospects.
 So what do computer programmers make?

 The very short answer is that coders do tend to be paid pretty well, but their ultimate earning potential is influenced by a variety of factors.

 It Depends a Lot on Your Experience